Google Chrome Starts Testing a Built-in Ad Blocker on Windows, Android

 Once Firefox becomes a complete crap, I will switch to lynx.

-Thanks but no thanks (Score:2)
+Thanks but no thanks (Score:3)

 I'll stick to ublock.
 Which means using Firefox because Chrome for Android doesn't support it.